KNowledgeOnWebScale/unshacled/README.md

 ## Contribute
 This section contains information to help contribute to this project.
-For more information about the project structure, the internal model et cetera, please consult [the wiki](https://github.com/oSoc19/unshacled/wiki/Home).
+For more information about the project structure, the internal model et cetera, please consult [the wiki of the previous version](https://github.com/oSoc19/unshacled/wiki/Home).

 ### Linting
 To ensure code style consistency we use [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) which are configured in `.eslintrc.js`.